Figu404/Chili-schallaren/doc/test.md

 Failed.
 The pump is not provided with a sufficient current to move any water through the entirety of the tube.

 ##### Second test
-The pump is connected to a ….. with is controlled by the LoPy.
+The pump is connected to a Low Dropout Voltage Regulator with is controlled by the LoPy.
 ###### Result:
 Failed.
 The pump is not provided with sufficient current to move enough water, only 50 ml.